TTV/unturned-crafter/README.md

 Options
 -------
-If a particular language is supported (by translation.js), you can view the guild in that language via the language URL parameter... e.g. unturned.html?language=es
+If a particular language is supported (by translation.js), you can view the guide in that language via the "language" URL parameter... e.g. unturned.html?language=es

 Hosted